fbpx

 Best nightlife in Greece

 Mykonos has a reputation for being the party island and the Greek Ibiza!
-Therefore, it is better suited to singles.
+Therefore, it is often seen as the party location for singles.
 Although my days of parties and nightlife is long over, it was interesting to see the crowds enjoying the active nightlife in Mykonos.

 Fira, the capital of Santorini, has many fabulous bars with spectacular views and dance clubs.
 Santorini Dave is more of an expert in this department.
 Here is a map of Fira’s best bars and clubs.